makerdao/endgame-docs/tokenomics/subelixir.md

 # SubElixir

 SubElixir is the core liquidity solution for SubDAO tokens.
-SubElixir is a set of liquidity pool tokens (one for each subDAO) made up 50% MKR and 50% subDAO token.
+SubElixir is a set of liquidity pool tokens (one for each SubDAO) made up 50% MKR and 50% SubDAO token.

 Each SubDAO has both a SubDAO token and a SubElixir LP token.